Omikhleia/markdown.sile/examples/introduction.md

 ### Usage from command line

-The following chapters describe the packages' features, and how to use them within existing documents (say, in SIL syntax).
+The following chapters describe the packages' features, and how to use them within existing documents (themselves in SIL, Djot or Markdown syntax).
 It's perfectly possible, though, to perform direct conversion from the command line.
 For instance, here is how it may be done for Markdown document...